isabelladegen/ComputationalLogic/report.md

 my 'Acceptance tests' for the new behaviour.
 For the code changes to Prolog I continued to use the debugger to verify that the query was handled as expected.
 All my changes were done in small cycles of: add a failing test &rarr; change the code to fix it &rarr; run the tests to verify it was working &rarr; check-in and start with the next new failing test.
+I started off by adding default rules and negated rules directly to Prolog and ensuring that the cases *B. Utterance is a question that can be answered* and *C. Utterance is a command that succeeds* worked.
+Then I made sure that default rules and negated rules could also be added via *A. Utterance is a sentence*.

 I noticed early on a discrepancy between directly querying Prolexa via the commandline and querying it via the Colab notebook which was using Prolexa plus.
 Prolexa plus is using Python to extend the vocabulary on the fly.
 While this is useful for queries of type 'A. Utterance is a sentence', Prolexa plus is also extending the grammar for queries of type 'B. Utterance is a question that can be answered' and 'C. Utterance is a command that succeeds'.
 This results in unexpected words being added to the vocabulary which then result in strange answers.
-For example the query 'Explain why tweety tweets' adds the following *pred* functors to the grammar:
+For example the query *'Explain why tweety tweets'* adds the following *pred* functors to the grammar:
 ```
   pred(tweet, 1,[v/tweet,n/tweet]).